khaledyassen/Wolf_Rec/README.md

 # 🐺️🐺️ Wolf 🐺️🐺️

-### It is a script written in bash and are using for subdomain enumeration, Nmap scanning, gathering endpoints, and other attacks.
+### It is a script written in bash for subdomain enumeration, Nmap scanning, gathering endpoints, and other attacks.

 # 💿️ Installation 💿️